Wall-mounted speakers may provide a high-quality audio experience in your house.

 The center speaker is responsible for dialogue and other central sound effects in movies and TV shows.

-It should be mounted directly above or below the TV or screen, at the same height as the front speakers, and aimed directly at the listener.
-This helps to ensure that the sound is directed toward the viewer’s ears and provides clear and intelligible dialogue.
+It should be positioned directly above or below the TV or screen and aimed directly at the listener.
+This ensures that the audience hears clear dialogue.

 The surrounds or rear speakers

 The surround or rear speakers are responsible for providing ambient sound and sound effects in a home theater system.

 They are typically mounted on the side or rear walls of the room, at suitable level, and angled slightly toward the viewer.
 This provides an immersive audio experience and helps to create a sense of space and depth.

 What Do You Use To Mount Speakers On A Wall?